Peter Tobin: Bible John speculation

-Tobin's convictions led to speculation in the late 2000s that he was Bible John, a serial killer who murdered three young women in Glasgow in the 1960s - Patricia Docker, 25, Jemima McDonald, 32, and Helen Puttock, 29.
-It had been alleged that Tobin reacted violently to his victims' menstruation, something which has long been suspected as the motive behind the Bible John murders.
+Tobin's convictions led to speculation in the late 2000s that he was Bible John, an unidentified serial killer who murdered three young women in Glasgow in the 1960s: Patricia Docker, 25; Jemima McDonald, 32; and Helen Puttock, 29.
+It had been alleged that Tobin reacted violently to his victims' menstruation, something that has long been suspected as the motive behind the Bible John murders.
 Tobin has since been eliminated as a suspect by police.
 Tobin moved from Glasgow to Brighton with his fiancée, Margaret Mountney, before the second murder attributed to Bible John.
 Operation Anagram found that Tobin was in Brighton at the time of the final two Bible John murders.
-He had married his first wife in Brighton on August 6, 1969, ten days before Bible John's August 16 murder of Jemima McDonald, as recorded on their marriage certificate.
-He was still living in Brighton at the time of the third murder, meaning he would have had to travel without his wife's knowledge to Glasgow and back from Brighton to have committed the murder of Helen Puttock, Bible John's third victim.
+He had married his first wife in Brighton on 6 August 1969, ten days before Bible John's August 16 murder of McDonald, as recorded on their marriage certificate.
+He was still living in Brighton at the time of the third murder, meaning he would have had to travel without his wife's knowledge to Glasgow and back to have committed the murder of Puttock, Bible John's third victim.

-Although DNA had been used to rule out a previous suspect, detectives initally believed that a DNA link to Tobin would be unlikely due to a deterioration of the samples through poor storage.
-Tobin's DNA was ultimately checked against a semen stain on Puttock's tights as part of Operation Anagram which was the only remaining forensic evidence in the Bible John case.
-The results of this analysis ultimately proved the semen was not sourced from Tobin.
-The police also have a record of the bite mark that was found on Helen Puttock's body which they can cross-check with Tobin's dental records, as had been done with John McInnes when he was exhumed and subsequently eliminated as a suspect in 1996.
+Although DNA had been used to rule out a previous suspect, detectives initially believed that a DNA link to Tobin would be unlikely due to a deterioration of the samples through poor storage.
+Tobin's DNA was ultimately checked against a semen stain on Puttock's tights as part of Operation Anagram, which was the only remaining forensic evidence in the Bible John case.
+The results of this analysis ultimately proved that the semen was not sourced from Tobin.
+The police also have a record of a bite mark that was found on Puttock's body, which they can cross-check with Tobin's dental records, as had been done with John McInnes when he was exhumed and subsequently eliminated as a suspect in 1996.
 Also, contemporary photos of Tobin showed he did not have red hair like Bible John was described to have had.
 Swindle has stated that there is no evidence to link Tobin to the Bible John murders, and Operation Anagram eventually discounted the theory.